mindhivenz/gulp-cf-deploy/README.md

 CloudFormation will output `fooBucketArn` and `bobAccessKey` each deployment.
 But `bobSecretKey` will only be output when the keys are first created, or regenerated (for example, if the `Serial` was changed).
-Also for security you would want to be managing you secret and access keys separately from other resource information (such as `fooBucketArn`).
+Also, for security, you would want to be managing you secret and access keys separately from other resource information (such as `fooBucketArn`).

 You can handle this as follows: